coverclock/com-diag-diminuto/README.md

     make extended-test

+Run extensive tests after changing something that is used in many places.

+    make reassuring-test

-Run long term tests that may take overnight to complete.
+Run very long term probably overnight tests prior to tagging a new release.

-    make geologic-test
+    make tagging-test

 ## Installing